Not able to get to a live SFMA Level 1, but want to get started?

 Now that you identified the problem, let's talk about solutions.

-This course teaches healthcare professionals how to use the SFMA findings to guide their interventions - from mobility techniques to reprogramming motor control dysfunctions.
+This course teaches healthcare professionals how to use the SFMA findings to guide their interventions - from local mobility examinations to retraining motor control dysfunctions.

 What is SFMA Level 2?